Left Return to Winkel

 Artemisia Annua extract: something for everyone

-Artemisia Annua hydrolateThe aromas of this herb are well captured by distilling the plant with hot water.
+Artemisia Annua hydrosol: The aromas of this herb are effectively captured by distilling the plant with hot water.
 A hydrosol has a gentle yet intense effect.
-Suitable (or more suitable) for sensitive people.
+More suitable for sensitive people.

-• Dried leaf available in two varieties:
+• Dried leaf available in two variants:

 O Artemis: originating from Austria.